P is for Pelvic Diaphragm

 Incorrect Technique: If performed incorrectly, pelvic tilts could exacerbate tension.
 For example, if someone is forcefully tucking their pelvis under (posterior tilt) and squeezing their gluteal muscles too hard, they might inadvertently be adding tension to the pelvic floor.

-Overemphasis on Strengthening: The focus of pelvic tilts for someone with a hypertonic pelvic floor should be on relaxation and mobility, not strengthening.
+Overemphasis on Strengthening: The focus of pelvic tilts for someone with a hypertonic pelvic diaphragm should be on relaxation and mobility, not strengthening.
 If someone approaches the exercise with the mindset of a traditional workout (thinking "more is better"), they might overdo it and increase tension.

-Lack of Guidance: Without proper guidance, individuals might not be aware of the subtle cues and sensations that indicate relaxation or tension in the pelvic floor.
+Lack of Guidance: Without proper guidance, individuals might not be aware of the subtle cues and sensations that indicate relaxation or tension in the pelvic diaphragm.
 They might miss the benefits of the exercise or, worse, perform it in a way that exacerbates their symptoms.

 Happy Baby Pose